-French History @IHR The Modern French History seminar series has been running for many years at the IHR on Mondays at 17h30-19h.
-For those living out of London who cannot make it to the seminar, this regular feature summarises the latest seminar invitations and discussions.
+French History @IHR (managed by the seminar co-convenors) The Modern French History seminar series has been running for many years at the IHR on Mondays at 17h30-19h.
+For those living out of London who cannot make it to the seminar, this regular feature summarises the latest seminar invitations and discussions, and as of June 2020 also hosts the virtual seminars.

-Feature Archive (managed by Will Rispin) A researcher discusses an archive which they have used: from national archives to departmental archives, from archives in France to archives in America, from oral history to conducting their own interviews.
+Feature Archive (managed by Will Rispin with multiple contributors) A researcher discusses an archive which they have used: from national archives to departmental archives, from archives in France to archives in America, from oral history to conducting their own interviews.
 They share logistical information about the archives, but also insights into the material that could interest others.

 Teaching / Teaching Sources How do young researchers think about their teaching duties and administrative workloads?
 How do you teach French history to people who cannot speak French?
 What sources do we use, and what methods do we have to generate enthusiasm?
 Follow these posts where French historians share their thoughts, trials and tribulations.